Liberal Party USA: Association of Liberty State Parties (2022-2024)

-Liberal Party USA
+Liberal Party USA (2024 - Present)

 After briefly flirting with creating its own national political party, the Keystone Party of Pennsylvania began merger talks with ALSP in mid-2023.
 A preliminary platform and values statement was drafted by Chris Luchini (ALSP chairman), Kevin Gaughen (Keystone chairman), Brian Doss, Joshua Eakle, Jonathan Casey, and Tyler Harris over the course of several months.

 Keystone and ALSP had a merger meeting at the Cambria Hotel in Nashville, Tennessee from December 8–10, 2023.
 Members from all ALSP state parties were in attendance, as well as representatives from Keystone, and also representatives from prospective new state parties that had not yet been formed.
 At that meeting, the platform and values were workshopped further, a strategy was formulated to create a new nationwide political party, and Joshua Eakle first suggested the name "Liberal Party" for the new organization.

 During a subsequent Zoom meeting on January 12, 2024, the new organization officially adopted the name "Liberal Party" and named Trisha Butler to serve as the Liberal Party's pro-tem chairwoman until the inaugural convention.
 This was announced on February 12, 2024.

 As part of their new affiliation to the Liberal Party USA, the Keystone Party announced that it would be changing its name to the Liberal Party of Pennsylvania.

 On May 30, 2024, the Liberal Party officially adopted its platform and values statement.
 Party co-founder, and former leader of the Keystone Party, Kevin Gaughen, announced on Twitter the adoption of the party's official bylaws as well as the addition of three state affiliates in Missouri, Utah, and Wyoming.

 The party announced the creation of a Nebraska affiliate on its social media on July 26, 2024.
 Later on September 13, 2024, the party announced its recognition of the Oklahoma Freedom Party as its affiliate in Oklahoma.